iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.act.health.checkin___1.9.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.act.health.checkin 3 reviews"/>
 </p>

+> App is still on daylight savings time.
+And can't add time you departed a venue.<br> :date: __2021-04-14 04:11:29__

+> Was perfect before the latest update.
+Now it doesn't scan and I have to manually enter in places.
+Would love a fix<br> :date: __2021-04-13 07:43:53__

 > Remember to stay safe and wash your hands.<br> :date: __2021-04-07 23:00:34__

 > App is fine, easy install and use.
 Could do with the ability to check out as well.<br> :date: __2021-04-06 10:20:48__